 - It only takes 2 minutes to get started with Stash

-- Stash Banking* account and Stash Stock-Back® Card*
+- Get a bank account* and Stock-Back® Card*

 Investing With Stash

-Stash’s Smart Portfolio is the perfect investment option for anyone looking for a hands-off approach.
+Stash’s Smart Portfolio is the perfect investment portfolio for anyone looking for a hands-off approach.

-It is an individual taxable brokerage account that uses automated investing in creating a personal portfolio tailored to your specific goals and risk tolerance.
+The Smart Portfolio is an individual taxable brokerage account that uses automated investing to create a personal portfolio tailored to your specific goals and risk tolerance.

-You can get started with as little as $5 if you have subscribed to the Growth or Stash+ plans that give you access to more features and investment options.
+You can get started with as little as $3 if you have subscribed to the Stash Growth or Stash+ plans that give you access to more features and investment options.

-Stash investment experts build your investment portfolio using exchange-traded funds (ETFs) that are tailored to your risk profile, so you can be sure that your money is being put to good use.
+Stash investment experts build your Smart Portfolio using stocks and ETFs (exchange-traded funds) that are tailored to your risk profile, so you can be sure that your money is being put to good use.

 What’s more, the Smart Portfolio is regularly monitored and updated, so you can rest assured that your investments are always in balance.